rundeck/rundeck/docs/en/02-basics/02-chapter1.md

 :    By default information about all projects is displayed.
 It is
      sometimes preferable to limit this information to just a particular project.
 The top navigation bar contains a menu to select the desired project.
+If only one project exists, the menu will automatically be defaulted.

 ### Shell Tools

-RunDeck includes a number of shell tools to dispatch commands, load and run Job definitions and interact with the execution queue.
-These are an alternative to those same functions accessible in the graphical console.
+RunDeck includes a number of shell tools to dispatch commands, load and run Job definitions and interact with the dispatcher queue.
+These command tools are an alternative to functions accessible in the graphical console.

-dispatch
+`dispatch`
-  ~ Execute ad hoc commands and scripts rd-queue
+  ~ Execute ad hoc commands and scripts
+`rd-queue`
   ~ Query the dispatcher for currently running Jobs and possibly kill them
-rd-jobs
+`rd-jobs`
-  ~ List defined jobs as well as load them from text file definitions run
+  ~ List defined jobs as well as load them from text file definitions `run`
-  ~ Invoke the execution of a stored Job rd-project
+  ~ Invoke the execution of a stored Job
+`rd-project`
   ~ Setup a new RunDeck project
-rd-setup
+`rd-setup`
   ~ (Re-)configure an instance of RunDeck

 Consult the online manual pages for options and usage information.